JuliaLabs/Cassette.jl/README.md

 julia> Cassette.@context CountCtx

-# One can use the `@hook` macro to define a "hook" function that gets called every
+# One can use the `@prehook` macro to define a callback that gets called right before
-# time a function is encountered that matches the hook's signature.
-Unlike `@primitive`,
+# methods matching the given signature are called.
+Unlike `@primitive`, `@prehook` does not
-# `@hook` does not redefine how normal method calls are dispatched in the target
+# redefine how normal method calls are dispatched in the target program; it is just used to
-# program; it is just used to add side-effects as specified by the provided hook.
+# add side-effects as specified by the provided callback.
 #
-# Note here that we are dispatching on the type of trace-level metadata to define
+# Note here that we are dispatching on the type of trace-level metadata to define a prehook
-# a hook that increments a counter every time one or more arguments of type `T` are
+# that increments a counter every time one or more arguments of type `T` are encountered in
-# encountered in the execution trace.
+# the execution trace.
-julia> Cassette.@hook CountCtx c::Count{T} function f(arg::T, args::T...) where {T}
+julia> Cassette.@prehook CountCtx c::Count{T} function f(arg::T, args::T...) where {T}
            c.count += 1
        end